Sunday, April 27, 2014

 U-Haul calls them rooms.
 I call them storage units.
 In them sits the difference between life before and life after the Great Recession of 2008.
 They’re three-dimensional barometers of the downsizing the long-term unemployed have absorbed.

 Ours is filled with furniture, appliances, clothing and kitchen ware; the list goes on and on and on.
 These are the things my mate and I hold onto.
-The things we have invested with the hope that one day we will have use for them again.
+The things we have invested with the hope that one day we will have use for again.

 Call them objects of faith.